I am no longer performing 2M conversions or other Larcan repair.

 I've been asked about conversion of 1.5kW 6-FET low band amplifiers.
 This version amp can go to 50MHz by swapping out or padding about 65 capacitors throughout the board and removing several jumpers at the FET output circuit.
 You will need the 1.5kW 6-FET schematic diagram and parts listing.
 Compare values for channel 5-6 with channel 2-4 amplifiers and pad them a little more for 50MHz operation.
 Schematic diagrams are available elsewhere online.
 The 2M modification below will not work with the 1.5kW amp.
 The circuit board traces for each FET and the input and output splitters are fully redesigned.
 There is a conversion for low band 1.5kW amplifiers for 144MHz operation available elsewhere.
-I have not performed the modification and can not offer assistance.
+I have not performed the modification and can not offer much assistance.
 Even after completing nearly 50 conversions, the 1kW amp can sometimes be tricky to make work on 2M.

 Check this writeup from the UK Six Meter Group newsletter.
 It could be a good guide to assist with assembling your solid state power amplifier.